catamphetamine/react-pages/README.md

   async ({ http }, blogPostId) => {
     return await http.get(`/blog/posts/${blogPostId}/comments`)
   },
-  {
   // The fetched comments will be placed
   // into the `comments` Redux state property.
-    result: 'comments'
+  'comments'
   //
   // Or write it like this:
-    // result: {
-    //   comments: result => result
+  // { comments: result => result }
-    // }
   //
-    // Or write it as an "on result" reducer:
+  // Or write it as a Redux reducer:
-    // result: (state, result) => ({ ...state, comments: result })
+  // (state, result) => ({ ...state, comments: result })
-  }
 )

 // A developer can additionally handle any other custom events